 Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

-Neighbouring South Yorkshire also has some attractive towns and villages, with similarly reasonable property prices.
-When you have finished looking at Derbyshire, click here to see the article covering South Yorkshire.
+Neighbouring South Yorkshire also has some attractive towns and villages with similarly reasonable property prices.
+When you have finished looking at Derbyshire, you may want to read the article covering South Yorkshire.

 Cheapest 3 Bedroom Homes in Derbyshire in January 2022

 |Under £140,000||£140,001 to £190,000||£190,001 plus|

 The town of Alfreton is said to have been founded by King Alfred and continues to bear a version of his name.
 The bustling town centre has a good selection of chain stores and independent traders.
 There is an indoor market, a library, a health centre, a leisure centre, and a swimming pool, as well as a choice of local schools through to sixth form.

 Once primarily a mining community, the town now relies mostly on light manufacturing, retailing and service industries for employment.
 The chocolate company Thorntons is based in Alfreton.

 The town is located on a rail route.
 Trains to London St Pancras take around two and a half hours with one or two changes.
 Train journeys to Manchester Picadilly last approximately one and a half hours on a direct line